peteroupc/peteroupc.github.io/random.md

 For advice on generating seeds for the PRNG, see "[**Seed Generation for Noncryptographic PRNGs**](#Seed_Generation_for_Noncryptographic_PRNGs)").

-> **Example:** An application could implement a manually-seeded PRNG using a third-party library that specifically says it implements a [**high-quality PRNG algorithm**](#High_Quality_RNGs_Requirements), and could initialize that PRNG using a bit sequence from a cryptographic RNG.
+> **Example:** An application could implement a manually seeded PRNG using a third-party library that specifically says it implements a [**high-quality PRNG algorithm**](#High_Quality_RNGs_Requirements), and could initialize that PRNG using a bit sequence from a cryptographic RNG.
 The developers could also mention the use of the specific PRNG chosen on any code that uses it, to alert other developers that the PRNG needs to remain unchanged.

 <a id=Manually_Seeded_PRNG_Use_Cases></a>

-### Manually-Seeded PRNG Use Cases
+### Manually Seeded PRNG Use Cases

-Use cases for manually-seeded PRNGs include the following:
+Use cases for manually seeded PRNGs include the following:

 - Simulations and machine learning.
 This includes physics simulations and artificial intelligence (AI) in games, as well as simulations to reproduce published research data.
 - Monte Carlo estimations.
 - Procedural noise generation.
 - Games that generate "random" content that is impractical to store.
 - Unit tests in which "randomness" ought not to influence whether they pass or fail.
-Here, a manually-seeded PRNG with a fixed seed is used in place of another kind of RNG for the purpose of the test, to help ensure consistent results across the computers under test.
+Here, a manually seeded PRNG with a fixed seed is used in place of another kind of RNG for the purpose of the test, to help ensure consistent results across the computers under test.

 <a id=Manually_Seeded_PRNGs_in_Games></a>

-### Manually-Seeded PRNGs in Games
+### Manually Seeded PRNGs in Games

 Many kinds of game software generate seemingly "random" game content that might need to be repeatedly regenerated, such as&mdash;